HawDevelopment/Ro-Lib/docs/Api.md

 `Strategy.add(handler: function, name: string)`

-Adds a handler to the list of handlers in the strategy.
+Adds the handler to the list of handlers in the strategy.

 ``` lua
 local lib = require(path.to.lib)